Happy Hour (Uncle Kracker album)

 Happy Hour is the fourth studio album by American musician Uncle Kracker.
-It was released on September 15, 2009 under Atlantic Records.
-The album includes the single "Smile", which was originally released to pop, but later remixed to country music.
-Also released to the country format was the song "Good to Be Me" which was later recorded as a duet with Kid Rock.
-Rob Cavallo produced the album, except for "Good to Be Me", which was produced by Kid Rock, and "Hot Mess", which was produced by S*A*M and Sluggo.
+It was released on September 15, 2009 via Top Dog and Atlantic Records.
+It is his final album on both labels.
+Production was handled by Rob Cavallo, except for "Good to Be Me", which was produced by Kid Rock, and "Hot Mess", which was produced by S*A*M and Sluggo.